 There are plenty of ways to enjoy the Musandam Peninsula, including affordable overnight dhow cruises that involve dolphin spotting, or a simple drive from Dubai.
 This gorgeous area of land and sea offers a striking mix of clean beaches, mountains, Omani history and clear waters.
 For relaxation, head straight to Six Senses Zighy Bay.
 This luxurious venue sets itself apart from the word go; you can arrive by paragliding in, boat or car.
-The personalized wellness programs start with a health screening, followed by sessions with everyone from a sleep doctor to personal trainer.
+The personalized wellness getaway programs start with a health screening, followed by sessions with everyone from a sleep doctor to personal trainer.
 Non-invasive techniques help cleanse your body, while massages and spa treatments allow you to unwind.
 As for food, healthy dishes are marked on the resort’s regular menus, allowing for easy decisions at meal time.
 Much of the produce is from the Six Senses own garden, part of the brand’s active sustainability policy.
 If anything ever becomes too much, you can take a hike into the mountains or stroll along the beach.

 A Maldives retreat

 Where: Anantara and Four Seasons